Meet Our Team

-Over the past 6 years Ravina has been trained in various modalities such as cognitive behaviour therapy (CBT), mindfulness, solution focused, expressive arts, and play therapy.
+Over the past 6 years Ravina has been trained in various modalities such as Cognitive Behaviour Therapy (CBT), Dialectical behaviour therapy (DBT), mindfulness, solution focused, expressive arts, and play therapy.
 She completed training in foundational Play Therapy skills through the Rocky Mountain Play Therapy Institute.
 Ravina also has training in applied suicide intervention, working with oppositional, defiant and anger issues in children and adolescents, grief and loss, and childhood anxiety.

 Ravina loves spending time outdoors with her dog (especially near water and/or hiking) – she enjoys road trips, making puzzles, and travelling!

 Shaye understands life can be stressful, and sometimes even painful.
 She helps kids, teens, and adults manage their emotions and navigate through life’s challenges so that they can feel more confident and able to cope.
 Shaye is currently not accepting new clients.

 Shaye has been working in the social service field for almost 10 years.
 She earned a Master’s degree in Social Work from the State University of New York and an undergraduate degree from Trent University.
 She is registered with the Ontario College of Social Workers and Social Service Workers.